colonelkarani/Medicine-Notes/OBSTETRICS AND GYNAECOLOGY/Scientific Basis of Obs Gyn/Obstetric History Taking.md

 			- Naegeles rule
 				- - 3months + 7 days
 				- + 9 months +7days
+			- Ultrasound
 		3. POG (Period of Gestation)
-			- How many weeks into pregnancy
+			- How many weeks and days into pregnancy

-3. Chief Complaint
+3. **Chief Complaint**
 	- Put it in chronological order, duration + complaints in patienst own words
+	- If she's giving birth
+		- labor pains
+		- elective ??

-4. History of presenting complaints
+4. **History of presenting complaints**
+	- Patient was well until *duration* ago....
 	- Describe the complaints in the systems in details(SOCRATES)
+	- Complications of the symptoms
-	- Treatments offered
+	- Treatments offered and effects
-	- Include positive or  negative history systems
+	- Include positive or  negative history systems, including risk factors

-	- Complications
-5. History of present pregnancy
+5. **History of present pregnancy**
 	1. 1 st Trimester
 		- Was there any fertility treatment?
 			- At rist of anovulation